-*NO TRESPASSING SIGNS HAVE BEEN POSTED AT THE SUNBOWL.
+*NO TRESPASSING SIGNS HAVE BEEN POSTED AT THE HISTORIC SUNBOWL PARKINGLOT.
 PLEASE RESPECT THIS CLOSURE AS WE WORK WITH THE LANDOWNER ON THIS IMPORTANT ACCESS ISSUE.

 The aptly named Sunbowl is located in sleepy Sunderland, MA.
 Although the rock quality is fairly poor and the number of routes modest, the moderate grades, temperate micro-climate and easy access make this one of Western Massachusetts’s most popular crags for novice leaders or those seeking a quick workout.

 As the name suggests, this southwest facing, wind-sheltered craglett is toasty on even cold winter afternoons – providing the sun is shining.
 However, ample tree cover offers shade in steamy summer days as well.
 The wall – approximately 35 feet tall and 150 feet long – is comprised of Mount Toby conglomerate and offers a maze of cobbles and pockets.
 Two slabby wings and a steep, central wall yield fewer than a dozen, well-protected sport routes ranging from 5.6 to 5.11.
 A long, V2 traverse offers a pumpy workout.